ITS-HCD/unav-next/README.md

 # NY State Universal Navigation (UNav)

 > [!WARNING]
-> **Th documentation and code in the repository are still in beta.** The technical implementation details and demos will be updated over the next few weeks.
+> **The documentation and code in the repository are still in beta.** The technical implementation details and demos will be updated over the next few weeks.

 The updated version of the New York State Universal Navigation (UNav) is **set to launch on October 1, 2024**, bringing significant improvements to the digital experience across all public-facing NYS websites.
 This update aligns with federal standards for accessibility and security, ensuring a more consistent and trustworthy user experience.